abhi-s7/Deskercise.ai/README.md

 ## 💡 Our Solution

-**Deskercise** transforms your workspace into a wellness station with AI-powered stretch coaching that actually works for real environments.
+**Deskercise.AI** transforms your workspace into a wellness station with AI-powered stretch coaching that actually works for real environments.

+> "Hour 28 of our hackathon — the rest of the venue looked like a caffeine-fueled zombie apocalypse.
+Meanwhile, our team was doing shoulder rolls guided by our own AI coach every Pomodoro break.
+While others crashed at 3AM, we were still sharp, energized, and coding clean.
+We didn't just build Deskercise; we lived it, and it literally saved our hackathon."
+>
+> -- The Deskercise.AI Team, UC Berkeley AI Hackathon 2025

 ---